loafey/master-thesis/Thesis/3.0. System-level functional language/main.typ

 A module consists of a list of definitions.
 A definition consists of a name, a type, and a value.
 The distinction between values and commands is the most interesting aspect.
 Commands come into play in the bodies of lambdas.
-Commands consist of let-bindings, case-expressions, or function calls.
-Note that the only way to terminate a sequence of commands is by a function call $x(v)$.
+Commands consist of let-bindings, case-commands, or function calls.
+Commands take the shape of a tree, where we branch with the case-command, and the leaves are function calls.
 This means
 #ln programs are written in continuation-passing style.

 == Kinds & types <kind_and_types>